gargibendale/Niramaya/README.md

 We decided to design an app that conquers the social stigma associated with mental health by bringing to you a friendly neighborhood virtual therapy assistant named Dawn.
 Apart from this, it also has these features:

 * Diary analysis to give mental health report
-* Diagnosis tests to determine the severity of your specific illness which save time and energy of commuting to a mental health clinic
+* Diagnosis tests to determine the your specific illness which save time and energy of commuting to a mental health clinic
-* Guess my mood game which calculates your average mood by detecting your facial emotions to various scenarios (Side note: This feature currently only works when I run the django emotion recognition server on my local machine.
+* Guess my mood game which calculates your average mood by detecting your emotions to various scenarios (Side note: This feature currently only works when I run the django server on my local machine.
 The repository for this can be found [here](https://github.com/gargibendale/face_recognition_api))
 * Helpline numbers and links to mental health foundations from all over India
 * A medicine and sleep time tracker which notifies you to take the medications at set time
 * Links to various mental health exercises